George Courtauld (industrialist, born 1761)

-George Courtauld (1761–1823) was the founder of Courtaulds which was to become the UK's largest manufacturer of mourning crape.
+George Courtauld (1761–1823) was a British silk weaver, industrialist and founder of George Courtauld & Co (later, Courtaulds).

+Early life

+George Courtauld was born on the 19 September 1761 in Cornhill, to Louisa Courtauld, née Ogier, and Samuel Courtauld, I. A member of the Huguenot community in London, Courtauld was baptised on the 8 October 1761 at the French Church on Threadneedle Street.

 Career

 Apprenticed to a Spitalfields silk weaver in 1775, George Courtauld first worked on his own as silk throwster.
 Between 1785 and 1794 he made a number of visits to America.
-In 1794 he established his own textile business at Pebmarsh under the name George Courtald & Co.
+In 1794 he established his own textile business at Pebmarsh under the name George Courtald & Co., which was to become the UK's largest manufacturer of mourning crape.
 However by 1816 the business was in financial difficulty: that year George's son Samuel took over the business and built it into the UK's largest manufacturer of mourning crape.